testillano/h2agent/README.md

   }
   ```

   In this example, the request body dictates the responses' status code depending on `json` value (matching `500` or not) received at "*/error*" request body path.
 Of course there are many ways to set the condition variable depending on the needs, but this one is clear because the `RegexCapture` builds empty variable `error500` when the expected value is not matched, and that complies `ConditionVar` requirements.
-Now we will describe the `EqualsTo` filter which can be more intuitive than `RegexCapture` to build a condition variable:
+Now we will describe the `EqualTo` filter which can be more intuitive than `RegexCapture` to build a condition variable: